FYI: 4 and 1/2 years after having published this article I have built another multiband HF radio with some new features and an improved design:

 Crucial mistakes and their correction

 When I tested the first version of the amplifier, I was deeply disappointed.
 The signals were bad, distortion was a severe problem.
 Also I had lots of parasetics particularly on the higher bands and self-oscillation occured as soon as I started to increase the drive coming from the tx mixer.
 One of the reasons for this was improper shielding of the band filter section that follows the TX mixer.
-I will talk about this in a later post.
+I will talk about this in a later page.

 By the way, don’t ask me, if the amp was “flat”.
 No, it wasn’t.
 Definetely NOT!
 That was the point when I began to hate this project. 😉 But then (instead of giving up) I started thinking of what I could have done wrong.
 Step by step I got closer to my goal…